z1ll1ax/typescript-essentials/badges-compilation.md

 Using any type is not a good idea, but unknown type for me does make some sense in some situations.

 3. **Implement Interfaces in TypeScript**:

+I used interfaces in different programming languages, for example Java.
+It is very useful, especially in OOP.
+Cool that TypeScript allows to work with them.

+Variables inside still need type declaration.

+Implementing them in project is must-have knowledge i think.

 4. **Develop Typed Functions in TypeScript**:
 5. **Declare and Instantiate Classes in TypeScript**:
 6. **Generics in TypeScript**: